mazkaaa/Vote-Restart/README.md

 # Vote Restart
- Vote system for reboot the minecraft server.
+ Vote system for rebooting the minecraft server.